SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 group, well known in Cambridge for many years.
 They're occasionally described as "hip classical", or invoking the word "spectrum" to describe the broad range of the choral repertoire they explore &ndash; from early music to the 20th century.
-(Though, barbarian that I am, I always mis-hear it as "Spectral Singers" and think about a choir of ghosts.)
+(Though, barbarian that I am, I always mis-hear it as "Spectral Singers" and imagine a choir of ghosts.)

 Recently John Ehrlich, their music director for the last 44 years, decided to retire.
 In various talks, he's described his motivation as making sure Spectrum Singers didn't become